Last updated: February 2019

 Here is a question we got from one of our readers:

 I am right now in the process of installing Outlook 365 software on my new computer.
 I also use a web version Google Calendar to manage my personal calendar.
-Probably a great idea to use Outlook to access both calendars?
-If so, i would like to ask you if there is a way to view Google calendar in Outlook and probably keep them in Sync?
+Wanted to explore the option of using Outlook to access both my personal and business calendars on one client.
+I would like to ask you if there is a way to view Google calendar in Outlook and probably keep them in Sync?

-Note: Support for Internet Calendar is still not available as of Outlook 2019 for MAC OS X.
+Note: Support for Internet Calendars is still not available as of Outlook 2019 for MAC OS X.

 Couple of more advanced solutions that you might want to try if you are an advanced user: